 Yes, both share NextJS in common.
 Paralect Ship uses React, MongoDB exclusively, while Ecommerce Boilerplate uses NodeJS exclusively.

-Choose Paralect Ship if you need Lambda Architecture and CI/CD and prefer its tech stack.
-Choose Ecommerce Boilerplate if Payments and Auth are higher priorities.
+Choose Paralect Ship if you need CI/CD and Microservices and prefer its tech stack.
+Choose Ecommerce Boilerplate if Auth and Components are higher priorities.
 If price is the deciding factor, Paralect Ship is $$39 cheaper.